-Reasons why travel is good for the soul
+Reasons why travelling is good for the soul

 There are many reasons why travel is good for the soul.
 Here are my main ones….